Practical Application of Evaluation Design and Methods.

 Who Should Take This Program:

-- Minimum education requirement: Bachelors Degree in health or social sciences, arts, sciences, management or similar;
+- Bachelors Degree in health or social sciences, arts, sciences, management or similar; AND

 - OTHER REQUIREMENTS:

-Please note: International students who meet program entry requirements are welcome to take this program.
-You must submit a copy of your degree certificate or transcript of your academic record (this will need to be in English and translated by a certified lawyer/institution).
+International students who meet program entry requirements will be asked to must submit a copy of their degree certificate or transcript of their academic record (this will need to be in English and translated by a certified lawyer/institution).
 Please note all programs have been designed according to Canadian standards.

 If you are unsure whether you meet the minimum requirements, please inquire at 416 736 2100 ext 22170 or email@example.com.